- General ASA24 Information

 Does the ASA24 system work with all common web browsers?

 The 2016 versions of the ASA24 system will work with any HTML5 compliant web browser.
 See https://html5test.com/results/desktop.html for more information about HTML5 compliant web browsers.

 Can the ASA24 system be accessed on a mobile device?

 Respondents can complete food recalls or food records using the 2016 versions of the ASA24 system on mobile devices.
-All earlier versions of the ASA24 system were designed for respondents to enter their food recall data using computers with a monitor size of at least 10", though greater than 13" is recommended.
-The Researcher website should also be accessed on computers with at least a 10" monitor.
+The Researcher website should be accessed on computers with at least a 10" monitor.